vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 ## Plan Of Attack

-- [ ] Add support for tables.
+- [ ] Add support for enrichmetn tables.
 Any table sections will load the data at boot time and will prevent Vector from starting up if the source file cannot be found or is incorrectly formatted.
-- [ ] Wire up the topology so Transforms have access to the tables.
+- [ ] Wire up the topology so Transforms have access to the enrichment tables.
 - [ ] Update VRL to allow the Remap Transform and Conditions to pass any tables into the program.
 VRL needs the tables at compile time to ensure the named table is availailble and at run time to access the data.